yuanqidu/GraphGT/README.md

 If you use our dataset in your work, please cite us:

 ```
-@article{graphgt,
+@inproceedings{du2021graphgt,
   title={GraphGT: Machine Learning Datasets for Graph Generation and Transformation},
-  author={Du, Yuanqi and Wang, Shiyu and Guo, Xiaojie and Cao, Hengning and Jiang, Junji and Hu, Shujie and Varala, Aishwarya and Angirekula, Abhinav and Zhao, Liang},
+  author={Du, Yuanqi and Wang, Shiyu and Guo, Xiaojie and Cao, Hengning and Hu, Shujie and Jiang, Junji and Varala, Aishwarya and Angirekula, Abhinav and Zhao, Liang},
+  booktitle={NeurIPS 2021},
   year={2021}
 }
 ```